sarahgrossman/bikeshare/README.md

 Visit http://127.0.0.1:8000/graphql to launch GraphiQL.
 This feature is a WIP.

+## Viewing schemas

+There is a YAML representation of the current REST API schema in `openapi-schema.json`.
+To regenerate after making changes, run `docker-compose exec web python manage.py generateschema > openapi-schema.yml`.

+You can also view the most up-to-date schema programmatically by visiting `http://localhost:8000/openapi`.
+Currently this is formatted as YAML, but work is underway to convert to JSON.

+There is a JSON representation of the current GraphQL API schema in `graphql-schema.json`.
+To re-generate after making changes, run `docker-compose exec web python manage.py graphql_schema --schema bikeshare.schema.schema --out graphql-schema.json`.

 ## Interacting with the database

 At any time you can enter the db container and launch psql by running `docker-compose exec db psql -U postgres`.